-The Australian Transport Safety Bureau (ATSB) have released an interim factual report into the collision with water involving DHC-2 Beaver floatplane, VH-NOO, which occurred at Jerusalem Bay, adjacent to the Hawkesbury River, NSW, on 31 December 2017.
+The Australian Transport Safety Bureau (ATSB) have released an interim report into the collision with water involving DHC-2 Beaver floatplane, VH-NOO, which occurred at Jerusalem Bay, adjacent to the Hawkesbury River, NSW, on 31 December 2017.

-The interim factual report updates the known circumstances of the accident to date, including the aircraft’s flight path prior to the accident, environmental conditions, post-accident aircraft examination, maintenance history and pilot experience.
+The interim report updates the known circumstances of the accident to date, including the aircraft’s flight path prior to the accident, environmental conditions, post-accident aircraft examination, maintenance history and pilot experience.

 ATSB Executive Director, Transport Safety, Mr Nat Nagy, said it is important to note the ongoing nature of the investigation.